-The East End Victorian Homes Tour is a tour of some of the luxurious homes built by the first European settlers to come to Galveston (check the calendar for date and time).
+The East End Victorian Homes Tour takes place at Christmas and is a tour of some of the luxurious homes built by the first European settlers to come to Galveston (check the calendar for this year’s date and time).

-There is much more going on around the holidays, Moody Gardens Festival of Lights, A Lone Star Christmas, Ice Land at Moody Gardens, and many others.
+Other Galveston holiday events include the Moody Gardens Festival of Lights, A Lone Star Christmas, Ice Land at Moody Gardens, and many others.

 From Anne of Travellers Archive

-Spending a couple of days in Oahu will quickly let you fall in love with the island, its vibe, and its uniqueness.
+Spending a couple of days in Oahu, Hawai’i, will quickly let you fall in love with the island, its vibe, and its uniqueness.